-The mission of Plenty of Pit Bulls is to bring people together to make good things happen for the dogs we love.
+The mission of Plenty of Pit Bulls is to bring people together to make good things happen for good dogs.
 We are a network and a resource for dog lovers who want to work on many levels — from hands-on rescue and care of individual dogs to larger-scale advocacy and education.
 We are located in Gainesville, Florida and work in Gainesville and surrounding areas, collaborating with groups from Ocala to Jacksonville.
 Above all, we are a community of dog lovers.
 We value commitment, conversation, flexibility, and a sense of humor.

 Our mission includes rescue, advocacy, education, and above all, community building.
 Plenty of Pit Bulls started in fall 2010, when a small group of volunteers began supporting existing rescues by recruiting foster homes and paying pull fees for dogs placed on the euthanasia list at Alachua County Animal Services.
 Our name came from an initiative at ACAS, offering reduced adoption fees for pit bull type dogs, who make up around half the dogs at the shelter at any given time.
 As we learned about the many different pieces that are necessary to help dogs in need, we expanded and also refocused our efforts.
 In collaboration with different groups and shelters, we have helped save scores of dogs who would otherwise have been euthanized either at Alachua County Animal Services and other area shelters, including those in Levy, Putnam, Clay, Gilchrist, and Orange counties.
 We pull some dogs ourselves and also collaborate with other groups, in order to stretch rescue resources and help as many dogs as possible.